Squad Five-O

-Squad Five-O is an American punk rock band from Savannah, Georgia no longer formally touring or recording, but rather only performing occasional weekend concerts.
+Squad Five-O was an American punk rock band from Savannah, Georgia.
 Like their initial ska-punk stylings, their name was derived from a cross between the television shows Hawaii Five-O and The Mod Squad.
 Between 1997 and 2006 the band grew lyrically and in popularity, and also shifted its style significantly.
 Over the course of their career they moved from a small indie Christian label to the major label Capitol Records and released five albums in the process.

 History

 Squad Five-O was founded by the Fortson brothers, Jeff and John, who initially formed a high-school band called Gypsy Rose with a drummer named Juan.
 Gypsy had a thrash metal sound; other associated band names: Bloom; BMX (Jeff Fortson: Guit/Vox, John Fortson: Bass/BGV, Guy Weaver: Drums/BGV) PUNKS on a MISSION. the band evolved through several names, members, and sounds before finally signing to a local record label, BulletProof Music.
 The band's following grew quickly, spurred on by the growing popularity of artists such as Five Iron Frenzy, the Insyderz, Supertones and third-wave ska in general.
 In 1997 they took HM Magazines reader's choice award for "Favorite New Artist of 1997".

 "Our State Flag Sucks" called the "Georgia state flag banner of hate" for its likeness to flags of the Confederate States of America.
 The lyrics caused the album to be pulled from some Christian book stores.